mshuqair/RL-based-adaptive-classifier/README.md

 **Figure 1.** The proposed reinforcement learning-based adaptive classification framework.

 ![](output/model_output.png)
-**Figure 2.** The model prediction for Walking vs. Non-walking (1 vs. 2) in one particiapnt of the MHEALTH dataset.
+**Figure 2.** The model prediction for Walking vs. Non-walking (1 vs. 2) in one participant of the MHEALTH dataset.

 ## Updates
 More updates regarding the description are coming soon.
 I will also update the code to make it more generalizable.

 ## Deep Reinforcement Learning Adaptive Classification of PD Medication State
-- Preliminary results of this project were published at the IEEE ICDM 2022 Conference.
+The preliminary results of this project were published at the IEEE ICDM 2022 Conference.
-- Incremental Learning in Time-series Data using Reinforcement Learning: https://doi.org/10.1109/ICDMW58026.2022.00115
-- An extensive extension of this work has been recently accepted at the IEEE Journal of Biomedical and Health Informatics.
+Incremental Learning in Time-series Data using Reinforcement Learning: https://doi.org/10.1109/ICDMW58026.2022.00115 The IEEE Journal of Biomedical and Health Informatics has recently accepted an extensive extension of this work.

 ## Code Requirements and Compatability